Our Unique Approach

 Austin Tunnell

 After a brief stint as a CPA at KPMG and 2 years in the Peace Corps, Austin’s path into building began in the jungles of Panama where he was first introduced to the idea that how we build shapes how we live.
 Captured by the idea, he went on to apprentice for a master mason and timber framer.
 He taught himself design along the way, his drawings informed by understanding of the mediums he was working with, and inspired by the simple act of studying buildings he found beautiful.
-He sharpened his design and construction chops in Carlton Landing— winning 2 national awards in the process—before, in 2022, bringing Oklahoma City its first new structural brick masonry home in generations—with many more to come.
+He sharpened his design and construction expertise in Carlton Landing, winning 2 national awards in the process.
+In 2022, he moved the business to Oklahoma City and began building a team of talented, passionate people, in order continue the vision of creating a holistic real estate development company that designs and builds not just buildings, but entire neighborhoods.

 Austin is a relentless innovator, always experimenting with better ways of doing things.
 He plans to expand Building Culture to include apprenticeship programs, R&D, manufacturing, education and resale of traditional materials and methods—aiming to build a culture that expresses its ideals in a multi-century architecture: a whole new Building Culture.